Triple chrome plating on Metals, Plastics and nonconductive materials

 Metal

 Metal is the simplest material for us to work with.
 It is already conductive and does not require an electroless process.
 We still etch the part through a variety of different processes, after such we proceed with our standard triple layer copper-nickel-chrome plating.
-Metals are often easiest to plate when they are flat, cleaned and if possible, sanded down.
+Metals are often easiest to plate when they are flat, and cleaned.

 3D Printing Materials